FireDragonGameStudio/SimpleWebRTC/README.md

 1. Create a new Unity project
 2. Open the Package Manager, click on the + sign in the upper left/right corner
 3. Select "Add package from git URL"
+4. Enter URL: `https://github.com/endel/NativeWebSocket.git#upm` and click in Install
+5. After the installation finished, click on the + sign in the upper left/right corner again
-4. Insert this link `https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC#upm` and click on Install
+6. Enter URL `https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC#upm` and click on Install

 ## Manual Installation
 1. Clone the repository: